Post #1826 • November 8, 2018, 9:57 AM • 2 Comments

 Here we will treat how to purify linseed oil and remove its yellowness so that it will serve for white and blue.
 Take a glass flask and a pound of clean, clear linseed oil, three ounces of agua ardiente que llaman de cabeza, and throw in two ounces of lavender seeds.
 Put this in the sun for fifteen days and stir it twice every day, and it will become clear and purified.
 Strain it into another glass flask.
 Then it can be used to advantage in whites, blues, and flesh.
 More or less than the quantity of one pound of oil can be prepared, adjusting the amount of the other things in respect of what has been said.

 Véliz (now Dr. Véliz Bomford at the Museum of Fine Arts, Houston) interprets the phrase left in Spanish as "indicat[ing] the first spirits drawn from the still, suggesting that the alcoholic content would be relatively high."
-One surmises that twelve parts oil to three parts vodka to two parts lavender seeds by volume, stirred twice a day for two weeks in the sun and strained, won't be far off the mark.
+One surmises that sixteen parts oil to three parts vodka to two parts lavender seeds by volume, stirred twice a day for two weeks in the sun and strained, won't be far off the mark.
 Psyllium husks undoubtedly will remove the mucilage and are easy to come by as a digestive aid.
 Nevertheless there may be a decided advantage to the lavender seeds.
 Soaking them in ethanol will distill a small amount of spike oil, which would speed drying time and tighten quickly as a glaze layer.
 Spike oil literally smells like wildflowers.
 Based on the proportions in Spurgeon's recipe I think there would be no harm in increasing the volume of alcohol.

 White and blue come in for scrutiny because the yellow color of the linseed oil is most apparent in them.
 Also, Pacheco is clear that he's not talking about ultramarine, but a "Santo Domingo blue" that Véliz guesses was a naturally occurring copper blue in southern Spain.
 As a pigment it was prone to clouding, as Pacheco describes elsewhere.
 Modern titanium white is so icy that it might benefit from some warmth.
 Synthetic ultramarine is a stronger tinter than its lapis lazuli predecessors, to say nothing of whatever Santo Domingo blue might have been.
 (Their mileage may have varied.
 I once used a genuine lapis watercolor put out by Daniel Smith, and it was one of the weakest tinters I had ever handled.
-It was explained to me that a tube of modern lapis at maximum strength would cost hundreds of dollars.)
+It was explained to me that a tube of modern lapis at a strength comparable to modern ultramarine would cost hundreds of dollars.)
 The yellow of linseed oil is mitigated by storing the painting in indirect sun, though the material itself is known to yellow anyway.
 Williamsburg was moved to launch a line of colors ground in safflower oil, which is markedly paler.

 One can test for mucilage in the oil by throwing it in the refrigerator for a few hours.
 If it clouds, it needs to be refined further.
 My batch of oil was clear after four hours in the refrigerator.
 Unconvinced, I put it in the freezer.
 Don't do this.
 It turned into a gel, though to its credit it still didn't cloud.
 A half hour at room temperature returned it to a fluid state.